fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 With three arguments, the function returns a rank one array of normal distributed random variates.

+Note: the algorithm used for generating normal random variates is fundamentally limited to double precision.

 ### Syntax

 `result = [[stdlib_stats_distribution_normal(module):rvs_normal(interface)]]([loc, scale] [[, array_size]])`